 Are Asperger’s*, anorexia and psychic ability connected?
 I think they could be.
 Here’s what I’ve explored, so far.
-I dedicate this series of posts to anyone reading, who wishes they were a mermaid underwater, a tree in the forest or a star in the sky, just so that they could finally feel at home.
+I dedicate this series of posts to anyone reading, who wishes they were a mermaid, a tree or a star in the sky, just so that they could feel at home.
 I include resources for ‘Aspies’ in Part 2 of this blog so keep reading.

-*In 2013, Asperger’s Syndrome was folded into the diagnosis of autism spectrum disorder (ASD), however I have used the term, as it’s well known, and associated with having a large vocabulary and no significant language delays.
+*In 2013, Asperger’s Syndrome was folded into the diagnosis of autism spectrum disorder (ASD), however I have used the term in this post, as it’s well known, and associated with having a large vocabulary and no significant language delays.
 Please note: this post is not medical advice.